-Disgusting Food Museum opens in Sweden
+Disgusting Food Museum going on tour

 The end result?
 A 400-square-meter olfactory experience, where visitors can smell, touch and taste different foods that have been considered "disgusting" around the world, from foie gras to fermented shark.

-To prove the point, American favorites like root beer and Jell-O salad sit in the museum alongside fried tarantula and cooked guinea pigs.
+To prove the point, American favorites such as root beer and Jell-O salad sit in the museum alongside fried tarantula and cooked guinea pigs.
 "If you give root beer to a Swede they will spit it out and say it tastes like toothpaste, but I think it's delicious," he notes.

-After three months, he plans to take the show on the road and bring the museum to other cities.

 "We strongly identify culturally with the food we eat," Hunt explains.
 "Part of travel is trying new food, and there's a greater interest in trying new things."